 Want a foolproof way to nail tip #4?
 Push the tip of your tongue on the roof of your mouth as you smile (with your lips parted a little) and believe it or not because your body is concentrating on getting the smile right, it relaxes the rest of your face.
 Go on, try it.

 Tip #5: Don’t cross your arms.
 Ever.
 Not only does it diminish definition but it also adds bulk to your chest and stomach.
 Move them to the side or on your hip – anywhere away from your midriff!

 # Tilt your head in photos.
 We naturally tilt our heads when we talk so bring that natural posture into your photos.
 This looks good in group photos also as it separates you physically from those in the photo huddle.

 # Invisible heel: for anyone who is vertically challenged (or even if you’re not) you’ll love this one.
 Just before a photo is taken stand up on the balls of your feet.
-Not only will it perk you up a couple of inches it will elongate and lengthen your body.
+Not only will it perk you up a couple of inches it will elongate your neck and lengthen your body.

 # Body weight: always put your body weight on the foot furthest away from the camera.

 # Camera tilt: make sure that your phone or camera is aligned with your body. ie. if it’s tilted upwards your lower body will be really distorted.
 Conversely taking a photo of a group of people at a slight height (with the subjects looking slightly upwards) can be very complimentary.

 #How to make sure your other half takes a good photo of you on hols: Half the battle is making sure you are in the frame and you don’t have 70% sky!
 So take a snap of the frame you want on your phone, hand it to your friend/husband and then tell them where to stand and point and all they have to do is click.
 That gives you enough time to get back into the frame and get that money shot.